AlexTkDev/online-learning-platform/README.md

-## A platform for organizing and conducting online courses on Django.
+## A platform for organizing and conducting online courses on Django 📚.
 > on development stage
 ---